After reading Za Za Scents children’s books….

 Gather mini cups, muffin baking pan or an ice cube tray for sampling of flavors.
 Try including different flavor profiles (salty, sour, sweet, spicy, bitter)

-You can either have an open discussion identifying and comparing the different taste profiles or you can use a blindfold to see if you can identify certain flavors or foods.
+You can have an open discussion about different taste profiles.
+Or, you can use a blindfold to identify certain flavors or foods.

 Food suggestions: